frederikhandberg0709/SEP2/README.md

 Cross-platform support for Windows and macOS.

-Application must follow MVVM pattern with clear separation between View, ViewModel, and Model layers
+Application must follow MVVM pattern with clear separation between View, ViewModel, and Model layers.

+Application must display all interface text and error messages in English.